Citizen Involvement

 How CPAG contributes to Invest4Health

-Since its launch, CPAG has become an active part of the project.
-CPAG is actively engaged in several areas of the project:
+Since its launch, the Citizen–Patient Advisory Group (CPAG) has become an active part of the project, contributing to several key areas:

-• Competence Building Programme – Members join training for new testbeds, helping ensure citizen perspectives are included from the very beginning.
+Members join the training for new testbeds, helping ensure that citizen perspectives are considered from the very beginning.
+Their input supports clearer communication of SCI concepts and helps identify potential barriers for communities when new financing approaches are introduced.

-• European Public Health Conference – In November, CPAG will represent Invest4Health at this key international event, highlighting the importance of meaningful citizen and patient participation in health innovation.
+In November, CPAG will represent Invest4Health at the European Public Health Conference, highlighting the importance of meaningful citizen and patient participation in health innovation.

 Looking ahead